hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_topic.html.markdown

 * `secondary_access_key` - The Secondary Shared Access Key associated with the EventGrid Topic.

-* `identity` - An `identity` block as defined below, which contains the Managed Service Identity information for this Event Grid Domain.
+* `identity` - An `identity` block as defined below, which contains the Managed Service Identity information for this Event Grid Topic.

 ---